SageAlexander/finalproject/README.md

 3. Here, I looked up to try and find what qualifies as liberal arts.
 I was not able to find a real list of what is considered liberal arts.
 4. Economics was the only one not on [this website](https://www.act.org/content/act/en/research/reports/act-publications/condition-of-stem-2013/stem-majors-and-occupations/stem-majors-and-occupations.html), but it seems like the category is a little squishy.
 For example, the University of Pennsylvania considers it STEM.

 > No there are not.
 There is, however, a non-STEM major in the top 10 median earners, economics.
-If we look in other categories, like the Mid-Career 90th Percentile Salary, Philosophy is at #10, making the top 10 cutoff!
+If we look in other categories for fun, like the Mid-Career 90th Percentile Salary, Philosophy is at #10, making the top 10 cutoff!
 Economics is #1, Finance is #2, Marketing is #7, Construction is at #9, which are all non-stem.
-I would probably not consider any of them other than marketing a liberal arts, either.
+I would probably not consider any save marketing a liberal art.